phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

+#Number of Clinton Tweets: 58435
-#Number of Trump Tweets: 35907
+#Number of Trump Tweets: 36332
-#Number of Sanders Tweets: 27781
+#Number of Sanders Tweets: 28093
-#Number of Rubio Tweets: 11332
+#Number of Rubio Tweets: 11466
-#Number of Carson Tweets: 7883
+#Number of Carson Tweets: 7990
-#Number of Bush Tweets: 6357
+#Number of Bush Tweets: 6408
 #Total Number of Tweets:
-#Number of Clinton Tweets:
 ---
 ---